 Right Out of The Backyard Vegetable Garden

-Summer vegetable gardens!
-That's where you get the good stuff.
 Backyard vegetable gardens and roadside farmer’s markets are common in South Louisiana and are full of Zucchini and Yellow Squash starting in the Spring and throughout the summer.
-These Summer Squash varieties love the climate and soils of this area and are very popular with Creole and Cajun cooks.
-Being in the Summer Squash family, their skin is soft and edible, which makes them easy to prepare and very economical and their mild flavor makes them great hosts for different flavors and seasonings.
+These Summer Squash varieties love the climate and soils of South Louisiana and are very popular with Creole and Cajun cooks.
+Being in the Summer Squash family, their skin is soft and edible, making them economical and easy to prepare.
+Their mild flavor makes them great hosts for different flavors and seasonings.
 Check out the Hints and Tips Section (FAQs) below for links to more nutritional information about yellow squash and zucchini.

 Here Is What You Need